Admissions Process and Practice

 Visits from parents whose children are struggling in their education are always welcome.
 We will try to help and offer advice as appropriate.
 Please contact the office for a mutually convenient time.

 To place a child at Breckenbrough there needs to be support from the child’s Local Authority and/or Social Services.
 This would need an EHC Plan from the LA, which can be finalised or in draft form.

 The potential student needs to fulfil the following criteria;

 The student and supporting adults are invited to visit the school.
 Often these initial visits will just be parents and supporting adults, though we understand that a prospective student will often want or need to be part of this.
 At the visit, the adults and the student will meet with the Headteacher.
 The discussion will focus on the specific needs that the student requires support with and on the ethos and approach in school.
 The student will be encouraged to talk about his educational experiences and his aspirations.
 The aims of the conversations are to see if the student and the school are compatible.

 The group will be taken on a comprehensive tour of the school by a current student, usually from within the same year group.
 They will enter classrooms and other areas of the school where they can talk with staff and students alike.

 After the tour, there will be an opportunity to ask questions of the Headteacher.
-Discussions are then held about the next step.
+Discussions are often around what the next steps may be.
 If it is felt that the student could respond positively to the school ethos and model, then the next stage is planned.
 This will be very dependent on the level of support from the Local Authority.
 Discussions will include how to proceed with the Local Authority and the support available with the consultation process.

 If at this stage it is felt that Breckenbrough is not appropriate, the school will suggest alternative schools or providers that might be more suitable in meeting need.